Do you trust the first impression that your current business card gives off?

 Putting your brand name on the business card is quite obvious but sometimes people get it wrong.
 If people know you by John, but your actual name is Fred, then you should use John on your business card instead of Fred to avoid awkward reintroductions.
 You want consistency for your brand.

 When you think about a business card, you should first consider the logo you are going to use.
 If you don’t have have a logo, Creative Repute will help you design an effective logo.
 Read our blog titled What Are the Benefits Of A Well Designed Logo: How Is It Good For Business? to better understand the importance of a logo.

-Your contact information includes phone number and email address at the minimum.
-The professional format for phone numbers are +1 (215) 853-6468.
+Your contact information includes a phone number and email address at the minimum.
+The professional format for phone numbers is +1 (215) 853-6468.
 And it’s better to use an email address linked to your website: in our case an example is [email protected].
-Social media profiles, website and a work address should be included if it’s appropriate for the kind of services or products you’re offering.
+Social media profiles, website, and a work address should be included if it’s appropriate for the kind of services or products you’re offering.

 You don’t want to put an overwhelming amount of contact info on your business card.
 The tip here is: the contact info should be the most direct one.
 Your prospect should not face delays by going through operators or trying to figure out which email address mentioned on your card is the best one to reach you.
 We recommend only including the most direct contact methods.
 It’s suggested to give prospects your professional contact information and to keep your personal information private.
 If you prefer to be contacted on your mobile device then bold the most important info.
 After your phone number, use (c) to represent your cell phone number and (o) to indicate that the other number is your office phone number.

 The modern human has access to the internet and most people prefer to contact each other through email rather than through snail mail.
 Including your email address becomes more important if your business requires a lot of communication and fast responses so that you can be contacted anytime and anywhere.